 The extensor digitorum brevis contributes to pain on the top of the foot in the area of the second, third and fourth toes.
 The muscle can also contribute to hammer toe and claw toes.

-What pain and symptoms are associated with the Extensor Digitorum Brevis muscle?
+What are the pain and symptoms associated with the Extensor Digitorum Brevis muscle?

 - Pain in the top of the feet by the toes